 When I did a Malaysian cooking class in Penang, we made donuts from sweet potato but they can also be made from palm sugar like the one below.
 They’re a great little fried snack and something that you could learn to make when you get home as well!

-Ondeh-ondeh are sticky rice flour sweets known as klepon in Indonesia.
-They’re flavoured with pandan to make them green, filled with palm sugar syrup and coated in coconut.
-When you bite into these chewy sweets, the sugar comes bursting out!
+Yummy ondeh-ondeh is a sticky rice flour sweet known as klepon in Indonesia.
+They’re flavoured with pandan to make them green, then filled with palm sugar syrup and coated in coconut.
+Bite these chewy sweets, to taste the sugar that comes bursting out!

 9. Kue lapis

-Kue lapis is another sweet found in Malaysia and Indonesia, it’s a colourful layered treat made from sugar, coconut milk and rice flour.
+Layered kue lapis is another sweet found in Malaysia and Indonesia.
+This colourful layered treat made is from sugar, coconut milk and rice flour.
 Kue just means ‘cake’ and you can pull the layers apart to eat this soft dessert of you feel like it.

 10. Coconut ice cream or shake

-Coconut is the probably Malaysia’s most popular fruit flavour after durian.
+The flavour of coconut is probably Malaysia’s most popular one after durian.
 It’s not surprising as it’s such a light flavour and coconuts are widely available.
 Everyone has an opinion on who does the most delicious coconut-flavoured fare so look for the longest queues!

 11. Putu piring

-Putu piring is a Malaysian dessert, but it is featured in the Netflix documentary about Street Food in Singapore.
+Even though Putu piring is a Malaysian dessert, it is featured in the Netflix documentary about Street Food in Singapore.
 I had putu piring on Haig Road in Singapore.

-Trying desserts in Malaysia is one of the most incredible culinary experiences that you can have in Southeast Asia, and whether you’re in Kuala Lumpur, Melaka or Kuching, you’re bound to have a mouth-watering time!
+Trying desserts in Malaysia is one of the most incredible culinary experiences to have in Southeast Asia.
+Whether you’re in Kuala Lumpur, Melaka or Kuching, you’re bound to have a mouth-watering time!

 This is not an exhaustive list, just something to whet your whistle, so there are many more desserts out there to discover.

-Click the Tripadvisor link below to check reviews and find good deals for hotels in Malayisa:
+Click the Tripadvisor link to check reviews and find good deals for hotels in Malaysia: